 Many lymphoma types are available, but the main two types are non-Hodgkin’s lymphoma and Hodgkin’s lymphoma.
 Based on the type, causes, and symptoms, the treatment of this condition is provided.
 However, it can involve much more severe conditions and therapies.

-However, it can cause pain if the increased glands press on different bones, organs, and other structures.
-Many people get confused and mix it with back pain.
-While the swelling in the lymph nodes gets better in old or other infections, it keeps swelling for a long time during lymphoma.
-Overlapping symptoms can cause many difficulties.
+While the swelling in the lymph nodes gets better in old or other infections, the same keeps getting bigger in size for a long time in the case of lymphoma.
+Overlapping symptoms can cause many difficulties and severity.

-So, if you have these lymphoma symptoms, make sure to visit the doctor to get checked.
+So, if you have these symptoms of lymphoma, make sure to visit the doctor to get checked.

 - Fever, chills, and night sweats

 - Continuous fever without any infection

 - Pain caused in lymph nodes as a result of alcohol consumption

 - Unusual itching